Emberley/ML-AI-Research_Portfolio/README.md

 # ML & AI Research Portfolio

-Welcome to my **ML & AI Research Portfolio**, showcasing my coursework projects and current research.
+Welcome to my **ML & AI Research Portfolio**, showing my coursework projects and information on my current research.
 This repository is organized to provide easy access to project details and a summary of current master's research.

 ---